uuice/crispy/BUILD.md

 If the build fails, check:

-1. All dependencies are installed: `npm install`
+1. All dependencies are installed: `bun install`
 2. Environment file exists: `.env`
 3. Database connection is available
 4. Node.js version is compatible